Upgrading the Largest 5G Stadium Network to Give Fans a Superior Mobile Experience

 AT&T Stadium, also known as the Death Star for its massive size, can be seen from over 5 miles away from downtown Dallas or Fort Worth.
 The stadium, which opened in 2009, is home to the NFL’s Dallas Cowboys and is one of the largest stadiums in the world.
-With a seating capacity of approximately 100,000, depending on event seating arrangement, the stadium is in the top 10 by capacity, worldwide.
+With a seating capacity of 100,000+, the stadium is in the Top 10 by capacity worldwide.
 Outside of the regularly scheduled NFL games for the Cowboys, AT&T Stadium hosts 30 other high-capacity events, including massive sellout concerts including George Strait, the Rolling Stones and Taylor Swift, record-breaking NBA All-Star games, and the highest-attended boxing match between Manny Pacquiao and Joshua Clottey, just to name a few.

 - Over 3 million square feet of space

-ExteNet Systems was selected to manage the high-capacity fiber backbone within the stadium that includes a Distributed Antenna System (DAS) and massive Head-end space.
-ExteNet provides support to all national wireless carriers, as well as broadband providers, to give end-users the best possible in-stadium experience.
-ExteNet also supports the public safety and in-house 2-way radio communications.
+ExteNet has been the network provider at the marquee venue for many years where we are responsible for the design, build and operations of the high-capacity fiber backbone within the stadium, Distributed Antenna System (DAS) and telecommunication head-end space.
+ExteNet provides support to all national wireless carriers to give end-users the best possible in-stadium experience.
+ExteNet also supports the public safety and in-house 2-way radio communications at the venue.

 Our expert staff is available to bring advanced connectivity, including 5G and managed fiber, to your venue.
 Contact us to learn more!